babylonhealth/certificate-transparency-android/README.md

 So with certificate pinning falling out of favour, what should you do?
 The new kid in town is **certificate transparency**.

-## What is Certificate Transparency?
+## What is Certificate Transparency

 > Certificate Transparency helps eliminate these flaws by providing an open framework for monitoring and auditing SSL certificates in nearly